Global Forest Information Service

-The Global Forest Information Service brings the information that matters to key stakeholders in a single gateway.
-Users of the service can easily access forest and tree-related news, events, publications, education, projects, jobs and more through the user of a targeted search tool.
-Users can stay up-to-date on the results of their searches through subscribing to the results via an RSS feed.
+The Global Forest Information Service collects content from its 300+ partners in the forest sector and makes it more accessible to key stakeholders in a single gateway.
+Users of the service can easily access forest and tree-related news, events, publications, jobs and more through the website interface, use of a targeted search tool, and custom RSS search alerts.

-Through innovative and user friendly means GFIS is developing common information exchange standards, building capacity and enhancing partnerships among forestry information providers and users.
+Through innovative and user friendly means GFIS has developed common information exchange standards, building capacity and enhancing partnerships among forest-related information providers and users.

 The goals of the initiative are to enhance access to all types of forest information, ensuring accessibility to all stakeholders, including governments, researchers, forest managers, NGOs, community groups and the public at large, while improving understanding of forest related issues, to better decision making and improve public engagement in forest policy and management.

 Partnerships with institutions related to forests and forestry create a comprehensive and structured storage of information accessible to GFIS users while simultaneously promoting the institutions themselves.
-With a growing number of information providers the GFIS gateway has grown to be a highly respected source for information and bringing increased traffic flows to its partners.
+With a growing number of information providers the GFIS gateway has grown to be a highly respected online source for information, bringing increased traffic flows to its partners while raising awareness of the work being done in forests on an international level.

 Click here to become a GFIS information provider.